 Changing Investment Opportunities.
 In the past the Partnership has generated cash flow from operations, primarily through net-lease transactions, for the purpose of making distributions to Unitholders, however, the recession and real estate downturn that occurred in the early 1990's led the General Partner to re-examine the Partnership's cash needs and investment opportunities.
 As a result of tenant defaults, including the bankruptcy of a number of tenants, and lease expirations, the Partnership's property management and operating expenses increased, as well as its expenses relating to the re-leasing of properties (such expenses included capital expenditures necessary to refurbish vacated properties and to build out properties to meet the specifications of new tenants) and rental revenues decreased.
 In addition, the availability of acceptable financing to re-finance maturing mortgage debt and the Partnership's Senior Unsecured Debt became increasingly scarce.
-Consequently, the General Partner determined that it was necessary to conserve cash and establish reserves from time to time in order to meet property expenses, including those relating to tenant bankruptcies and defaults, capital expenditures and significant maturing debt obligations.
-As a result, distributions to Unitholders were reduced and finally suspended.
+Consequently, the General Partner determined that it was necessary to conserve cash and establish reserves from time to time in order to meet property expenses, including those relating to tenant bankruptcies and defaults, capital expenditures and significant maturing debt obligations. a result there was insufficient cash flow from operations to pay distributions to Unitholders and such distributions were reduced and finally suspended.

 At the same time that the recession was imposing cash flow constraints on the Partnership, it was also creating what the General Partner perceived as significant investment opportunities to acquire undervalued properties.
 As discussed above, during the next decade the Partnership expects net leases representing approximately 40% of its net annual rentals to expire and it is possible that the Partnership's investment portfolio will become stagnant.
 In order to enhance the Partnership's investment portfolio (and ultimately its asset values and cash flow prospects), the Partnership is seeking to acquire investments in undervalued properties.
 The General Partner believes that because of overdevelopment in certain real estate markets and the desire of certain real estate holders, including financial institutions, to dispose of real estate assets, there are assets available which are performing at a level, or may be available at a price, which may be substantially below their potential (due to management weaknesses or temporary market conditions such as oversupply of comparable space or stagnant or recessionary local regional economies).
-Such properties may not be generating a positive cash flow in the near term, however, the General Partner believes that the acquisition of properties requiring some degree of management or development activity have the greatest potential for growth in the current market.
+Such properties may not be generating a positive cash flow in the near term, however, the General Partner believes that the acquisition of properties requiring some degree of management or development activity have the greatest potential for growth, both in terms of capital appreciation and the generation of cash flow, in the current market.
 With the implementation of improved asset management, debt restructuring and capital improvements, for example, the Partnership would seek to maximize the performance and value of any such undervalued properties.
 Where opportunities exist, the Partnership may acquire such properties with proceeds of the Offering or, as has been the case with acquisitions made by the Partnership over the last several years, sale or refinancing proceeds which the Partnership retains for reinvestment (rather than for distribution to Unitholders).